bmonews2018/bmonews/en-US/supplier/search_rfqs_create_quotations.md

 ---
-name: Search for RFQs and Create Quotations
+name: Search For RFQs And Create Quotations
 ---

-## Search for RFQs and Create Quotations
+## Search For RFQs And Create Quotations

 ###  What are RFQs?
 How to search for RFQs and create Quotations?